 The Hunterian Museum

-The first of these – the entrance hall – contains sections of stonework from the Antonine Wall that was the final frontier of Roman rule in Great Britain over two thousand years ago.
-The carvings on these blocks of stone are remarkably well preserved and there are information panels dotted around the hall along with display cases containing Roman artefacts.
+The first of these, the entrance hall, contains sections of stonework from the Antonine Wall which was the final frontier of Roman rule in Great Britain over two thousand years ago.
+The carvings on these stone blocks are remarkably well preserved and there are information panels dotted around the hall that describe the story behind each piece.

 Hunterian Museum-